Aging & Health A to Z

 Symptoms and Warning Signs

-The following signs—often painless, but sometimes with some tenderness—may be early indicators that you have skin cancer or that a skin cancer may develop in the future:
+The following signs may be early indicators that you have skin cancer or that a skin cancer may develop in the future.
+(They are often painless, but sometimes may be tender to the touch):

-- Waxy, pearly pimple on the skin covered with splotchy enlarged blood vessels and with a “rolled” border
+- A waxy, pearly pimple on the skin covered with splotchy enlarged blood vessels and with a “rolled” border

 - A scar-like abnormality